Spectral Triadic Decompositions of Real-World Networks: Introduction

 {\bf Basic fact:} \ \ Spectral gap is zero \ \ $\Longrightarrow$ \ \ $G$ is disconnected \\ {\bf Cheeger bound:} \ \ Spectral gap is close to zero \ \ $\Longrightarrow$ \ \ $G$ can be disconnected by low conductance set

-The quantitative bound is one of the most important results in the study of graphs and network analysis.
 There is a rich literature of generalizing this bound for higher-order networks and simplicial complices.
 We note that many modern algorithms for finding communities in real-world networks are based on the Cheeger inequality in some form.
-The seminal Personalized PageRank algorithm is provides a local version of the Cheeger bound.
+The seminal Personalized PageRank algorithm provides a local version of the Cheeger bound~\cite{ACL06}.

 For modern network analysis and community structure, there are several unsatisfying aspects of the Cheeger inequality.
 Despite the variety of formal definitions of a community in a network, there is broad agreement that it constitutes many densely clustered substructures in an overall sparse network.
 The Cheeger inequality only talks of disconnecting $G$ into two parts.
-Even generalizations of the Cheeger inequality only work for a constant number of parts~\cite{LeGh+14}.
-Real-world networks decompose into an extremely large of number of blocks/communities, and this number often scales with the network size\cite{LeLaDa08,SeKoPi12}.
-Secondly, the Cheeger bound works when the spectral gap is close to zero, which is often not true for real-world networks\cite{LeLaDa08}.
-Real-world networks possess the small-world property\cite{Kl00}.
+Even currently known generalizations of the Cheeger inequality only work for a constant number of parts~\cite{LeGh+14}.
+Real-world networks decompose into an extremely large of number of blocks/communities, and this number often scales with the network size~\cite{LeLaDa08,SeKoPi12}.
+Secondly, the Cheeger bound works when the spectral gap is close to zero, which is often not true for real-world networks~\cite{LeLaDa08}.
+Real-world networks possess the small-world property~\cite{Kl00}.
 But this property implies large spectral gap.
 Thirdly, Cheeger-type inequalities make no assertion on the interior of parts obtained.
 In community structure, we typically expect the interior to be dense and potentially assortative (possessing vertices of similar degree).

 The main question that we address: \emph{is there a spectral quantity that predicts the existence of real-world community structure?}